Introduction to anorectal malformations

 Who gets anorectal malformations?

 These malformations are rare, occurring in about 1 in 4000 babies.
-Sometimes anorectal malformations are present with anomalies of the spine, heart, trachea, esophagus, kidneys, and/or limbs.
+Sometimes anorectal malformations are present along with anomalies of the spine, heart, trachea, esophagus, kidneys, and/or limbs.

 What are the symptoms of anorectal malformations?